HEC Paris: History

 In 1988, HEC founded the CEMS network with ESADE, Bocconi University and the University of Cologne.

 On 1 July 2008, HEC Paris joined ParisTech and then Paris-Saclay University as a founding member.
 The university campus of Jouy-en-Josas, in the Yvelines department, is located in the northern part of the technological cluster of Paris-Saclay, which brings together a quarter of French public research.
 HEC Paris is part of the network of graduate schools of business (ESC) in the Paris Île-de-France area, together with ESSEC and ESCP Business School.

 In 2016, the school adopted a new legal status and became a public-private partnership (École consulaire or EESC), largely financed by the public Chamber of Commerce in Paris.

 In 2017, HEC launched a portfolio of new dual degree programs called M2M with the University of St. Gallen, the Yale School of Management, the Hong Kong University of Science and Technology, and Fundação Getulio Vargas.

 The same year in March, the school launched the Executive Master in innovation & entrepreneurship program in collaboration with Coursera.

 On 15 September 2020, the school co-founded with the Polytechnic Institute of Paris the artificial intelligence research center Hi!
 PARIS.

 In October 2023 the school announced the creation of a Bachelor of Arts in data, society and organisations in collaboration with Bocconi University in Milan.

+In December 2024, the foundation announced the results of the 2019-2024 "Impact Tomorrow" campaign.
+213 million euros were raised, a record for a French grande école.

+The end of 2025 saw the business school announce its 2026-2031 strategy.
+Named "new responsibilities" ("nouvelles responsabilités"), it is based in particular on the complete overhaul of its Jouy-en-Josas campus, the creation of "HEC Institute" to contribute to public debate, and the objective of 25% of students receiving scholarships by 2030 after an increase in tuition fees exceeding 70,000 euros for the Master in management program in the fall of 2025.
+To achieve these objectives, the foundation intends to raise 300 million euros over five years.

+In 2026, HEC welcomes 135 nationalities to its main campus and teaches new subjects such as geopolitics, eloquence, and social sciences.

 Grande École system and Accreditation

-Degrees (such as the Master in Management or "Grande École program") from HEC Paris are accredited by the Conférence des Grandes Écoles and by the Ministry of National Education.
+Degrees (such as the Master in Management or "Grande École program") from HEC Paris are accredited by the Conférence des Grandes écoles and by the Ministry of National Education.

 HEC Paris is also triple accredited by the European Foundation for Management Development (EQUIS), the Association to Advance Collegiate Schools of Business (AACSB), and the Association of MBAs (AMBA).

 HEC Paris is also one of the founding members of CEMS - Global Alliance in Management Education.